Service at Emmanuel Presbyterian Church

 There are a variety of ways to serve through the ministries of Emmanuel.
 As a small congregation we are not a church that is run by staff, but a congregation whose ministries are sustained by God’s call in the life of our members.
 So whether it be serving coffee on Sunday mornings or working in our community garden, our service is powered by people who respond to the call of God.
 You can read more about our partnered ministries and some of our main service projects below.

-We are currently in the process of planting a community garden, the primary focus of which will be to provide healthy, organic produce to local outreach agencies such as Mary's Place and the Maltby Food Bank.
-As a way to raise funds, there will also be the opportunity on Sunday mornings to purchase floral bouquets for a small donation (seasonally, as weather permits) For the latest information on what's happening with the garden, visit the Garden page here.
+We are currently in the process of planting a food garden, the primary focus of which will be to provide healthy, organic produce to local outreach agencies such as Mary's Place and the Maltby Food Bank.
+As a way to raise funds, there will also be the opportunity on Sunday mornings to purchase floral bouquets for a small donation (seasonally, as weather permits) For the latest information on what's happening with the farm, visit the Farm page here.
 You can also find information on our Facebook page here.

 Emmanuel has partnered with local non-profit Underground Ministries whose mission is to "open new relationships of embrace and trust between gang-affected prisoners and our communities to which they return, for our mutual transformation and resurrection."
 Pastor Dave Rohrer sits on UM's Board of Trustees.
 To learn more about their ministry, please visit undergroundministries.org